The Realist

-The Realist was a magazine of "social-political-religious criticism and satire", intended as a hybrid of a grown-ups version of Mad and Lyle Stuart's anti-censorship monthly The Independent.
+The Realist was an American magazine published between 1958 and 2001.
+It offered "social-political-religious criticism and satire", and was intended to be a hybrid of a grown-up's version of Mad and Lyle Stuart's anti-censorship monthly The Independent.
 Edited and published by Paul Krassner, and often regarded as a milestone in the American underground or countercultural press of the mid-20th century, it was a nationally-distributed newsstand publication as early as 1958.
 Publication was discontinued in 2001.

 History

 First published in the spring of 1958 in New York City in the offices of Mad, The Realist appeared on a fairly regular schedule during the 1960s and then on an irregular schedule after the early 1970s.
 In 1984, it was revived as a much smaller newsletter.
 Articles and cartoons from the magazine were collected in a book, The Best of the Realist (Running Press, 1984).
 The final issue of The Realist was #146 (Spring 2001).

 The Realist provided a format for extreme satire in its articles, cartoons and Krassner's editorials, but it also carried more traditionally serious material in articles and interviews.
 The magazine also published political commentary from Norman Mailer, Ken Kesey and Joseph Heller.